Groundshare: Intrasport groundshares

-Intraleague Groundshare
+Intraleague groundshare

 This is where two teams in the same league share the same ground, such as the New York Giants and New York Jets sharing MetLife Stadium and the Los Angeles Chargers and Los Angeles Rams share SoFi Stadium, in Inglewood.

-In the American NBA, only two franchises share one arena: both the Los Angeles Lakers and the Los Angeles Clippers share Crypto.com Arena, though this will end when the Clippers new arena, the Intuit Dome is finished in 2024.
+In the NBA, two franchises shared one arena from 1999 to 2024: both the Los Angeles Lakers and the Los Angeles Clippers shared Crypto.com Arena, though the arrangement ended when the Clippers' new arena, Intuit Dome, opened in 2024.